GNR Stirling 4-2-2: Withdrawal and preservation

-With the arrival of the Ivatt Atlantics after 1898, the class began to be displaced from the most prestigious express services.
-Several examples were rebuilt by Henry Ivatt after 1898 with a domed boiler, but withdrawals of the 1870 series began in 1899.
+With the arrival of the Ivatt Atlantics after 1898, the class started being displaced from the most prestigious express services, and withdrawals of the 1870 series began in 1899.
 The last examples of the class were in use on secondary services until 1916.

-The first of the class, No 1 is the only engine to be preserved.
+The first of the class, No. 1 is the only engine to be preserved.
 It is exhibited at the National Railway Museum, York.
 It was restored to running order during the 1930s for the fiftieth anniversary of the Race to the North and steamed again during the 1980s.

-The locomotive remains in good mechanical condition, though it has not steamed since 1985, and was used recently to act as a star player in York Theatre Royal's stage-performance of The Railway Children play, in which it was seen to move into a stage set of a period station, created initially at the National Railway Museum in 2008-9, and then in the redundant Waterloo International station in 2010-11.
-For the later Toronto and Kings Cross performances, LSWR T3 No. 563 was used instead.
+The locomotive remains in good mechanical condition, though it has not steamed since 1985.
+It was used recently to act as a centrepiece in York Theatre Royal's performance of The Railway Children play, in which it was seen to move into a stage set of a period station, created initially at the National Railway Museum in 2008-9, and then in the redundant Waterloo International railway station in 2010-11.
+For the later Toronto and Kings Cross performances, LSWR T3 class No. 563 was used instead.

-The locomotive appeared to be in steam for its 'performances', however it was not, with fog machine generated smoke being used to portray escaping steam.
-In reality the locomotive was shunted into position during the performance using a Class 08 Diesel Shunter which remained out of sight of the main stage.
+The locomotive appeared to be in steam for its 'performances' but was not, using fog machine-generated smoke to mimic escaping steam while being shunted during the performance using a British Rail Class 08 shunter that was hidden from the main stage.